Debora L. VanNijnatten

 dvannijnatten@wlu.ca

-Debora L. VanNijnatten is Professor in the Department of Political Science and North American Studies at Wilfrid Laurier University.
+Debora L. VanNijnatten is Professor in the Department of Political Science/North American Studies and in Geography and Environmental Studies at Wilfrid Laurier University.
 Her research and publications have focused on transboundary environmental governance in North America, at the cross-border regional, bilateral (Canada-US and US-Mexico) and continental levels.
-Recent funded research has focused on the design and application of governance indicators for adaptive management in transboundary water basins and post-COVID green infrastructure approaches for Canada.
-She also has a continuing interest in Canadian climate policy, Canada-US environmental relations as well as multi-level governance strategies for sustainability in North America.
+Current funded research focuses on the ability of transboundary water governance architectures (in the Great Lakes and Rio Grande/Bravo basins) to adapt to climate impacts and deep uncertainty; how to assess the climate-readiness of water-dependent local communities; and adopting a community lens on Net Zero strategies in the North.
+She also has a continuing interest in Canadian climate and environmental policy and Canada-US relations.

-She is the author/editor of 5 books, including successive editions of Canadian Environmental Politics and Policy (Oxford 2016, 2009, 2002), Environmental Policy in North America: Approaches, Capacity and the Management of Transboundary Issues (UTP 2014, with Robert Healy and Marcela López Vallejo) and Climate Change Policy in North America: Designing Integration in a Regional System (UTP 2013, with Neil Craik and Isabel Studer).
-In addition, she co-edited a special issue of International Journal of Water Governance (with Kate Bryk-Friedman) entitled: “The Role of Institutions and Networks in Building Transboundary Governance Capacity in the Great Lakes St. Lawrence Basin: Insights and Lessons for Global Water Governance”.
-She has published 50 articles and book chapters environmental policy and governance.
+She is the author/editor of 6 books, including successive editions of Canadian Environmental Politics and Policy (Oxford University Press, 2024 most recent edition), Environmental Policy in North America: Approaches, Capacity and the Management of Transboundary Issues (University of Toronto Press, with Robert Healy and Marcela López Vallejo) and Climate Change Policy in North America: Designing Integration in a Regional System (University of Toronto Press, with Neil Craik and Isabel Studer).
+She has published more than 50 articles and book chapters environmental policy and governance.

 Awards